SonarSource/sonarlint-vscode/README.md

     }
 ```

-Analysis of TypeScript in connected mode with SonarQube requires the server to use version 8.1 or above.
+Analysis of TypeScript in Connected Mode with SonarQube requires the server to use version 8.1 or above.

 ### C and C++ analysis specific requirements